Visit Barnsley

 The former Jumble Lane level crossing was closed as part of Network Rail’s Level Crossing Risk Reduction Programme.
 The aim of this work was to close level crossings where possible, to remove the risk to the national rail network.
 Network Rail has contributed £2 million to the bridge.

 This funding would have allowed the construction of a basic, functional footbridge over the railway.
 However, the council decided to explore more funding opportunities and to include it as part of the wider town centre regeneration.
-This would enable the construction of a more ambitious design which compliments The Glass Works.
+This allowed the construction of a more ambitious design which compliments The Glass Works.

 Investment